vmware/terraform-provider-avi/website/docs/d/avi_availabilityzone.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `cloud_ref` - Availability zone belongs to cloud.
 It is a reference to an object of type cloud.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `name` - Availabilty zone where vcenter list belongs to.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - Availabilityzone belongs to tenant.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Availability zone config uuid.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `vcenter_refs` - Group of vcenter list belong to availabilty zone.
 It is a reference to an object of type vcenterserver.
 Field introduced in 20.1.1.
 Minimum of 1 items required.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.